-Network devices are a prime example in which such a problem arises.
-These devices increasingly rely on hash tables to efficiently implement their algorithms, in tasks as diverse as load-balancing, peer-to-peer, state management, monitoring, caching, routing, URL filtering, and security [1]-[5].
+Network devices increasingly rely on hash tables to efficiently implement their algorithms, in fields as diverse as load-balancing, peer-to-peer, state management, monitoring, caching, routing, URL filtering, and security [1]-[5].

 As a result, the device designers often implement a standard hash table structure that is re-used in several of those applications.
 Unfortunately, due to stringent memory size constraints in network devices, it is often impossible to fit the whole hash table within on-chip SRAM.
-Remaining elements are stored in offchip DRAM, which is slower, but can also hold more elements [6]-[10].
+Remaining elements are stored in off-chip DRAM, which is slower, but can also hold more elements [6]-[10].
 This is illustrated in Figure 1.